jgneff/openjdk/README.md

 Cleaning pull step (and all subsequent steps) for jdk ...
 # snapcraft
-Skipping pull app (already ran)
   ...
-Skipping prime app (already ran)
+Priming app
 Priming jdk
 Priming del
-+ cd /snap/core20/current
-+ find -L lib/x86_64-linux-gnu usr/lib/x86_64-linux-gnu \
-  -type f -exec rm -f /root/prime/{} ;
+  ...
 Snapping...
-Snapped openjdk_16+27_amd64.snap
+Snapped openjdk_15.0.1_amd64.snap
 ```

 When the build completes, you'll find the Snap package in the project's root directory, along with the log file if you ran the build remotely.

 ### License and Trademarks

-This project is licensed under the GNU General Public License v2.0 with the Classpath exception — the same license used by Oracle for the OpenJDK project.
+This project is licensed under the GNU General Public License v2.0 with the Classpath exception, the same license used by Oracle for the OpenJDK project.
 See the files [LICENSE](LICENSE) and [ADDITIONAL_LICENSE_INFO](ADDITIONAL_LICENSE_INFO) for details.

 Java and OpenJDK are trademarks or registered trademarks of Oracle and/or its affiliates.
-See the [TRADEMARK](TRADEMARK) file for details.
+See the file [TRADEMARK](TRADEMARK) for details.